Food and Food Ingredients

 Taxable Beverage Examples

-- Beverage mixes and ingredients intended to be made into taxable beverages; liquid or frozen, concentrated or non-concentrated, dehydrated, Powdered, granulated, sweetened or unsweetened, seasoned or unseasoned
+- Beverage mixes and ingredients intended to be made into taxable beverages; liquid or frozen, concentrated or non-concentrated, dehydrated, powdered, granulated, sweetened or unsweetened, seasoned or unseasoned

-- concentrates intended to be made into beverages which contain 50% or less by volume natural fruit or vegetable juice
+- Concentrates intended to be made into beverages that contain 50% or less of vegetable or fruit juice by volume

 - All alcoholic beverages